Sambalpuri culture: Music

-Ramtali: “Ramtali” is mainly used during “Krushnaguru” plays in Odia villages.
+"Ramtali" is mainly used during "Krushnaguru" plays in Odia villages.
 Krushnaguru is a unique song and play-based performance by a group of people on various religious and cultural topics, especially revolving around Krishna in Dvapara Yuga.
-Ramtali is the main instrument of the saint “Narada”, who is considered one of the greatest devotees of Lord Vishnu.
-A typical hymn he used to sing is “Narayana..Narayana” while playing this instrument in one hand, when he used to enter a place or participate in a discussion.
+Ramtali is the main instrument of the saint "Narada", who is considered one of the greatest devotees of Lord Vishnu.
+A typical hymn he used to sing is "Narayana..Narayana" while playing this instrument in one hand, when he used to enter a place or participate in a discussion.

 Dance

 In Sambalpuri culture, community dances are connected to a function or to the worship of a deity.